Vandivier/react-report-maker/README.md

     1. I feel like I posted in the NextJS Spectrum about this...check my emails)

 2. Sheet-splitting: pick a column and split that out as it’s own report set; you can pick multiple in order and continually split.
-3. Logo support (partially done)

-    1. Logo in the upper right
-    2. Info on how to place the logo is on page 10 and 11 of this style manual on SharePoint
-    3. Top of page is the thick blue bar
-    4. Under the thick blue bar is the thin red bar
-    5. The 2 images are in the center, running through the bars as shown on the attached PPT
-    6. Source files available on SharePoint here
-    7. I want the people one and the data one; I guess there are options, so pick the ones you like

-4. All the styles in the report before you download, should be there after you download
-5. Toggle view between the following; the buttons to toggle should have the text in the dark red Halfaker color; Ariel; size 11; bold; all views should default to this month’s results; all graphs should have text set to size 16
+3. Toggle view between the following; the buttons to toggle should have the text in the dark red Halfaker color; Ariel; size 11; bold; all views should default to this month’s results; all graphs should have text set to size 16

     1. this month’s results (bar graph)
        Y Axis label = Frequency of Response